christo/revenge/README.md

 ./sanity.sh
 ```

-The main system is a single page web app with an optional server comonent which provides
+The main system is a single page web app with an optional server component which provides
 access to retro binaries stored on the local filesystem a few are included in this
 repo.
 Without the server, you can drag and drop files from your computer into the browser or click
 the upload button.
 The plan for the server is to manage the state of interactive sessions
-and provide access to a filetree of binaries for bulk analysis.
+and provide access to a file tree of binaries for bulk analysis.

 Run the server in its own shell from the `server` dir: